Do Go On - 373 - The Star Wars Holiday Special

 is an Easter egg on one of the DVD box sets or something.

-Apparently the ratings took a nosedive after this segment.
+Apparently the ratings took a nose dive.

 People were hanging out for it.